anshajk/mcp_boilerplate/CONTRIBUTING.md

 ### Before Submitting

 ✅ All tests pass locally
-✅ Code is formatted with Black
+✅ Code is formatted with Black (line length: 127)
 ✅ Imports are sorted with isort
-✅ No linting errors from flake8
+✅ Security scan passes (Bandit)
 ✅ Coverage is maintained or improved
 ✅ Documentation is updated
 ✅ Commit messages are clear